Professional edition active

 • Antiretroviral therapy (ART) and angiotensin inhibition

-Control of the HIV infection may help minimize renal damage; in fact, HIV-associated nephropathy is rare in patients taking ART with well-controlled HIV infection.
+Control of the HIV infection may help minimize kidney damage; in fact, HIV-associated nephropathy is rare in patients taking ART with well-controlled HIV infection.
+The role of corticosteroids is not well defined (1).
 Angiotensin inhibition with angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs) is probably of some benefit.
-The role of corticosteroids is not well defined.
-At some centers, outcomes after kidney transplantation have been excellent.
+At some centers, kidney transplantation is performed.

 quizzes_lightbulb_red